Node Server Not Hosted in Same Place as Client. Send Uploads to Client

 It is because writing clean and manageable code with an organized folder construction is as important as writing the "correct" code.
 These kinds of folder structure and refactoring will help you with your big, hereafter projects.

-• Create a new folder in the root directory and name it public.
-This will concur the static files that we will serve.
-Cut the css folder that we created at the beginning of this projection and paste it into this folder.
+folder that we created at the beginning of this projection and paste it into this folder. -

 <link rel = "stylesheet" href = "css/way.css" />